 Practically two thirds of Atlantic Canadians (65%) have no qualms about lying to spare someone’s feelings.
 The proportions are lower in Alberta (59%), Saskatchewan and Manitoba (57%), British Columbia (56%), Ontario (53%) and Quebec (51%).

 More than half of Canadians (56%) say there have been moments in their lives when they would have preferred to be told a lie instead of the truth.

 “Canadians aged 18-to-34 are the most likely to have wished for falsehood instead of veracity at some point in their lives (63%),” says Mario Canseco, President of Research Co.
 “The proportions are lower among their counterparts aged 35-to-54 (55%) and aged 55 and over (51%).”

-Results are based on an online study conducted from November 12 to November 14, 2022, among 1,000 adults in Canada.
-The data has been statistically weighted according to Canadian census figures for age, gender and region in Canada.
-The margin of error—which measures sample variability—is +/- 3.1 percentage points, nineteen times out of twenty.
+Methodology: Results are based on an online study conducted from March 10 to March 12, 2023, among 1,000 Canadian adults.
+The data has been statistically weighted according to Canadian census figures for age, gender and region.
+The margin of error, which measures sample variability, is +/- 3.1 percentage points, nineteen times out of twenty.

 Find our data tables here and download the press release here.